Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 View the Road Ahead to the Mortgage Services Act graphic for a snapshot of what to expect throughout the transition period.

-BCFSA is leading the transition from the current Mortgage Brokers Act (“MBA”) to the MSA and will support the mortgage services industry as they prepare for the implementation of the new regulatory framework.
+BCFSA is leading the transition from the current Mortgage Brokers Act (“MBA”) to the MSA and is supporting the mortgage services industry as they prepare for the implementation of the new regulatory framework.

 BCFSA will continue to update its website with new information about the MSA and the transition period, as it becomes available.